Brighton, Michigan: Education

 Brighton Area Schools has two middle schools—Scranton and Maltby—a high school, and four elementary schools.
 There are about 500 people per graduating class.
 There is one private high school, Livingston Christian High School.
-There are four private elementary and middle schools: Cornerstone Church And School, Holy Sprit Academy, and Shepherd of the Lakes Lutheran School.
+There are four private elementary and middle schools: St. Patrick Catholic School, Cornerstone Church and School, Holy Spirit Academy, and Shepherd of the Lakes Lutheran School.
 There are two charter Schools, Charyl Stockwell Academy Middle School and Charyl Stockwell Preparatory Academy High School (the elementary school is in nearby Hartland, Michigan).

+In popular culture

+The analog horror series The Walten Files takes place in the Town of Brighton, in which the fictional restaurant called Bon's Burgers, alongside the also fictional Saint Juana Forest and K-9 Storage Facility, are located.